shellspec/shellspec/README.md

 NOTE: `BASH_XTRACEFD` only available *bash version >= 4.1* or *busybox (ash) version >= 1.28.0*.

+### Sandbox mode (`--sandbox`)

+Force the use of the mock instead of the actual command.
+This option makes the `PATH` environment variable empty (except `spec/support/bin`) and `readonly`.

+[Support commands](#support-commands) help to call the actual command in sandbox mode.

+NOTE: This is not a security feature and does not provide complete isolation.
+For example, if specified with an absolute path, the actual command will be executed.
+If you need strict isolation, use Docker or similar technology.

 ### Ranges (`:LINENO`, `:@ID`) / Filters (`--example`) / Focus (`--focus`)

 You can run specific example(s) or example group(s) only.